mmilano/zoom/readme.md

 4. Run the gulp build task.
 This will:
-* create a `build` directory, and copy assets into that directory
+* create a `build` directory, and copy the assets into that directory
 * generate the css from the sass
 * browserify the javascript and create a single file
 * start a dev webserver
-* start a couple `gulp watch` process to monitor the source files for changes
+* start a couple `gulp watch` processed to monitor the source files for changes

 ```
 gulp
 ```

-5. Browse to the dev webserver to view the demo page.
+5. Open a browser to the dev webserver to view the demo page.
-Edit `gulpfile.js` if you want to change the http port being used.
 ```
 http://localhost:9999